LearnCobol/dbpre-1/README.md

 this code is licensed under the "Creative Commons Attribution" license.
 I have included this license in the file LICENSE.md.
-It can be seen at: https://creativecommons.org/licenses/by/4.0/legalcode
+It can be seen at: https://creativecommons.org/licenses/by/4.0/legalcode The original code was downloaded using the command: git svn clone svn://svn.code.sf.net/p/dbpre/code dbpre-code

 File List